Lemoncode/svelte-workshop/04-store-login/README.md

 ```

 - Let's jump into the home page, in this page we got a button that toggles the user's name
-  visibility, showing the user name in this case is a piece of cake...
+  visibility, so... showing the user name is just a piece of cake...

-> Exercise: try to do it by our own, before just copying the solution.
+> Optional Exercise: try to do it by our own, before just copying the solution.

 How this could work: